Home » Oahu » The Best Things to Do in North Shore Oahu

 Once you reach Waimea, there are lots of things you can do.
 Again, this is where some of the best surf competitions are held, especially during the winter when the waves come crashing at record-reaching heights.

 You can also hike or relax on the beach.
-On the Waimea Beach Park, you will find rocks that lots of people enjoy jumping from.
+On Waimea Beach Park, you will find rocks that lots of people enjoy jumping from.
 Don’t worry, though.
 They are not too high up!

 Haleiwa